On small-scale and large-scale intermittency of Lagrangian statistics in canopy flow: Results

 Let us briefly consider dynamical scenarios for small-scale Lagrangian intermittency.
-Results from HIT DNS by \cite{Biferale2005, Bec2006, Bentkamp2019} suggested that small-scale intermittency is due to encounter of particles with intense vortex filaments for finite times, $\sim2\tau_\eta$.
-Similarly, \cite{Liberzon2012} showed that acceleration-vorticity and acceleration-strain alignment in a quasi-homogeneous flow are associated with intense energy flux.
-Although the present data does not allow to verify such acceleration-vorticity-strain relations in the canopy experiment, we can still show hints suggesting that similar scenarios occur in the canopy flow using the autocorrelation of velocity differences.
-In particular, \cite{Mordant2002, Mordant2004} suggested that Lagrangian small-scale intermittency occurs due to long time correlations of Lagrangian particle's acceleration magnitude, and indeed, Fig.~\ref{fig:traj} shows that the same is true for the canopy flow data.
-The figure shows two autocorrelation functions: one for the increments of the streamwise velocity component and one for increments of the magnitude of the velocity vector, taking the time lag $\tau=\tau_\eta$.
-While the streamwise velocity increments became decorrelated ($\rho=0$) at about $2\tau_\eta$, the velocity magnitude difference retained correlation with itself over the whole range of the measurements, with the minimum value of around $\rho\approx0.4$.
-This observation suggests that similarly to the HIT case, small-scale Lagrangian intermittency in the canopy flow is related to the encounter of particles with sparse regions of high vorticity intensity in the flow.
-The inset of Fig.~\ref{fig:traj} visualizes a convoluted trajectory, which is a possible instance of such a trapping scenario.
+Results from HIT DNS by \cite{Biferale2005, Bec2006, Bentkamp2019} suggested that small-scale intermittency is a result of encounters between particles and intense vortex filaments; indeed, \cite{Wilczek2008} showed that the characteristic transition of the increments' PDFs can be captured by a heuristic flow model of superimposed constitutive vortices.
+Similarly, \cite{Liberzon2012} showed that acceleration-vorticity-strain alignment in a quasi-homogeneous flow is associated with intense energy flux.
+Here, we can show hints suggesting that similar scenarios occur in the canopy flow as well.
+As shown by \cite{Mordant2002, Mordant2004}, while Lagrangian acceleration components decorrelate on timescales of the order $\sim\tau_\eta$, the magnitude of acceleration decorrelates on much longer timescales.
+Here, Fig.~\ref{fig:traj}(b) suggests that the same is true in our canopy flow data.
+It shows four autocorrelation functions: three for the increments of each of the velocity components ($x$, $y$ and $z$) and one for increments of the magnitude of the velocity vector, taking the time lag $\tau=\tau_\eta$ (the velocity difference can be used as a proxy for the acceleration because at such small time-lags the acceleration is still correlated, e.g. see \cite{Voth1998,Shnapp2020c}, so approximately $\Delta_{\tau_\eta}v_i \approx \frac{\partial v_i}{\partial t}\tau_\eta$).
+While the three components' velocity increments became decorrelated ($\rho=0$) at roughly $\tau\approx2\tau_\eta$, the velocity magnitude difference retained correlation with itself over the whole range of the measurement, with the minimum value of around $\rho\approx0.4$.
+This difference between the components' and the magnitude's autocorrelations agrees with the vortex trapping picture.
+In addition to that, for $\tau\gtrsim 2 \tau_\eta$ the components' increments were anti-correlated, which, as shown by ~\cite{Wilczek2008}, can result from trajectories rotation around vortex filaments' cores; this too supports the picture of vortex trapping.
+Thus, Fig.~\ref{fig:traj}(b) supports the notion that small-scale Lagrangian intermittency in the canopy flow is related to the encounter of trajectories with sparse and intense vortex filaments, similar to the HIT case.
+The inset of Fig.~\ref{fig:traj}(b) visualizes a convoluted trajectory, which is a possible instance of such a trapping scenario.